alxwuz/11SE_Task-1/PROJECT_DEVELOPMENT.md

 - **Usability and Accessibility:** How easy to navigate does the system need to be?
 What instructions will we need for users to access the system?

-There should be a README file where users can open it and get instructions on how to use the application, how to install the required repositories, etc.
+There should be a README file where users can open it and get instructions on how to use the application, how to install the required repositories, etc. There should also be comments on the code to let people understand it.
+If wanted, a GUI could be made for a better looking program, but may be advanced to implement.

 # Determining Specifications
 ## Functional Specifications